dakcarto/QGIS-PKI-Test/README.rst

 Dependencies
 ............

-You will need at, a minimum, software for building from source code for your OS, `CMake`_ and `Qt libraries`_.
+You will need, at a minimum, software for building from source code for your OS, `CMake`_ and `Qt libraries`_.
 Optionally, you can install `git`_ to clone the source code from the repository.